dcouch440/pizza-parlor/README.md

 Test: 'It will set the size for a large pizza to the total cost'
 Expect: menu.setSizePrice('large').toEqual(Menu {totalCost: 5})

+Describe: Menu.prototype.displayCurrentPrice()
+Test: 'It will get the current price and add it to the selected size'
+Expect: menu.displayCurrentPrice().toEqual(4)

 Describe: threeMax()
 Test: 'It will take the current object values and object to change total cost up to three'
 Expect: threeMax(this.onion, this).toEqual(Menu{totalCost: 1, onion: {[1, {total: 1}]})